Tonight's Table

 Tonight, just go

 The product idea isn't novel.
 People have been writing "I can't decide where to eat" Reddit posts since Reddit existed.
-What we hope is novel is the discipline — refusing to dress up a one-button app as a feed, refusing to track anyone, refusing to add the cuisine filter to the free tier just to drive engagement metrics.
+What we hope is novel is the discipline โ€” refusing to dress up a one-button app as a feed, keeping every feature free for everyone, and being honest about how we keep the lights on.

 Stop scrolling.
 Start eating.
 That's the entire pitch.